restorecommerce/chassis-srv/command-interface.md

 ### Reset

-This command is used to wipe all data owned by a microservice.
+This allows to wipe all data owned by a microservice.
 The `chassis-srv` default implementation only supports the chassis ArangoDB database provider as a valid provider.
 When `reset` is called, each of the specified resource's DB is truncated.
 There are no specific parameters either for the request payload and for the response.

 ### Version